Lorentz83/esb2ha/README.md

 # esb2ha

-WARNING: this is a work in progress.
-Download data from ESB seems working
+Download electricity usage data from ESB and (optionally) upload it to Home Assistant.

-         already but I don't know how reliable it is.
+**WARNING**: this is a work in progress.
+It seems working as expected
-         Also, Home Assistant integration is missing.
+             but probability of bugs is high and probability of documentation is low.

 If you live in Ireland you likely have electricity provided by an ESB smart meter.